cancerbits/nucpipe/README.md

   ```

 **Option 2: Custom configuration**.
 Instead, you can also put absolute paths to each tool or resource in the configuration file to fit your local setup.
-Just change the pipeline configuration file ([src/rrbs.yaml](src/rrbs.yaml)) appropriately.
+Just change the pipeline configuration file (`.yaml` files in [src/](src/)) appropriately.

 ## Running the pipeline

 You never need to interface with the pipeline directly, but you can if you want.
-Just run `python src/rrbs.py -h` to see usage.
+Just run `python src/SCRIPTNAME.py -h` to see usage.
 But the best way to use this pipeline is to run it using looper.
 You will need to tell looper about your project.
-Example project data are in the [examples/test_project](examples/test_project) folder.
+Example project data are in the [examples/](examples/) folder.
 Run the pipeline across all samples in the test project with this command:
 ```
-looper run examples/test_project/test_config.yaml
+looper run examples/test_config.yaml
 ```

 If the looper executable in not your `$PATH`, add the following line to your `.bashrc` or `.profile`: